 is an archaeologist from Romania who carried out archaeological research on dozens of Neolithic sites, but also from the Bronze Age, Iron and Classical Period, especially on the Mureş Valley.
-In 2001, he passed PhD defence on a topic related to the early Neolithic from the Intra-Carpathian Transylvania, a thesis published in 2005.
-Since 2001, he has been an Associate Professor at Lucian Blaga University in Sibiu, teaching Archaeology courses and recently courses linked with the protection of the national cultural heritage.
+In 2001, he defended the PhD thesis on a topic related to the early Neolithic from the Intracarpathian Transylvania, a thesis published in 2005.
+Since 2001, he is an Associate Professor at Lucian Blaga University in Sibiu, teaching archaeology courses, and recently, courses linked with the protection of the national cultural heritage.
 He was part of several national and international research projects.
 Marius has published over 120 specialized studies and over 70 archaeological research reports, 3 author books and 2 collaborative books.
-In 2006 he became a police officer specialized in the field of protection of cultural heritage (SSPCH), working in the judicial team led by General Prosecutor Augustin Lazar.
-Marius Mihai Ciută contributed to recovering of several stolen cultural heritage artefacts from the archaeological sites of the Dacian fortresses (golden bracelets, Koson coins, weapons and iron tools hoards, gold and silver jewellery, etc.).
-He published over 20 articles in the field of protection of the national cultural heritage, focused on the recovered artefacts, on the poached contexts analysis, but also on the study of the phenomenon of archaeological poaching.
+Since 2006 he became a police officer specialized in the field of protection of cultural heritage (SSPCH), working in the judicial team led by Prosecutor General Augustin Lazar.
+Marius Mihai Ciută contributed to recover several stolen cultural heritage artefacts from the archaeological sites of the Dacian fortresses (golden bracelets, Koson coins, weapons and iron tools hoards, and gold and silver jewellery, etc.).
+He published over 20 articles in the field of the protection of the national cultural heritage, focused on the recovered artefacts, on the analysis of the poached contexts, but also on the study of the phenomenon of archaeological poaching.

 is an archaeologist from Romania.
 She is a PhD student at the `Alexandru Ioan Cuza` University from Iasi, Faculty of History and she studies the domain of forensic archaeology.
 She works at the City Hall of Iasi as a specialty inspector in `Relations with Civil Society` Office.
 As a result of that, she is involved in organizing different cultural events like National Symposium `Cultural Heritage of Iasi District: evidence, preservation and revaluation` and till 2018 she was responsible for organizing the theme of Municipal Museum of Iasi.
 She has been involved in numerous projects on heritage protection since 2011 and her dissertation was on historical monuments dedicated to heroes of WWI from Vrancea District.